Neal Brown: Troy

 Troy announced Brown's hire on Sunday, November 30, 2014.
 In 2015, Brown's Trojans posted a 4–8 record.
 Troy was ranked for the first time in the AP top 25 on November 13, 2016, they became the first team from the Sun Belt Conference to be ranked in the Top 25 and finished the year with a record of 10–3.
 This was Troy's first 10 win season since joining FBS in 2001.
-Troy capped of the 2016 season by winning the Dollar General Bowl in Mobile, Alabama.
+Troy capped off the 2016 season by winning the Dollar General Bowl in Mobile, Alabama.

 In Brown's third season at the helm in 2017, he led Troy to a 3–1 start to begin the season.
 In the fifth game of the season on September 30, Troy faced #25-ranked LSU.
 With Troy leading in the third quarter by a score of 24–7, LSU began to mount a comeback in the fourth quarter by scoring 14 unanswered points and trailing just 24–21 with less than 30 seconds left in the game.
 LSU began to move the ball down-field before having only eight seconds left on the clock.
 The very next play became an interception for Troy, which sealed the upset victory.
 The win over LSU snapped the Tigers' 46-game non-conference home winning streak, which was the longest such streak in the country at the time.
 The Trojans became Sun Belt co-champions after defeating Arkansas State in a thriller, 32–25.
-Troy's 10–2 overall record is the program's best regular season finish since joining the FBS in 2001.
+Troy's 11–2 overall record is the program's best regular season finish since joining the FBS in 2001.